Gamescom: History

 The Federal Association of Interactive Entertainment Software had previously hosted the Games Convention in Leipzig from 2002 to 2008, which was briefly the largest games trade show in the world.
 However, Leipzig was becoming unsuitable for such a large event owing to limited transport links and hotel accommodation.
 The BIU and Koelnmesse announced a new event circuit in 2008, to be held in Cologne beginning in 2009.
 The Leipzig Trade Fair opposed the move and intended to continue Games Convention without the BIU, which led to a five-month "standoff" between the two groups.
 As Leipzig did not allow the Cologne event to be called "Games Convention", the BIU instead adopted "GamesCom".
 The two events were due to take part on the same weekend, and were each competing to be seen as the "authoritative" German trade fair for the industry.
 In the end, after a deal between Gamescom and GDC, Leipzig announced that Games Convention would be cancelled, and replaced by an online only event that focused on mobile and casual gaming.
 Gamescom was first held in August 2009, and was extremely successful, while Games Convention Online was discontinued after 2010.

 The BIU continued to support and administer the event until 2018, when it merged with the industry body GAME.
-Their successor organisation the German Games Industry Association has continued in the same role.
+Their successor organisation the game – The German Games Industry Association has continued in the same role.
 Geoff Keighley began hosting Opening Night Live from 2019, a streamed event at the beginning of the show.
 Opening Night Live has served as a platform for many trailer launches and game announcements.

 Since the COVID-19 pandemic, which caused the discontinuation of E3, Gamescom has been the largest event of its kind.
 Gamescom Latam, first held in Brazil in 2024, is also the largest event in the Americas.